Architecture Masters Degree

 Global Research Studios

-The Global Research Studios, offered in the fall semester of the culminating year of the M.Arch program, address research topics and sites from a global perspective.
+The Global Research Studios, required in the fall semester of the culminating year of the M.Arch program, address research topics and sites from a global perspective.
 Students frame a design issue within a faculty-directed research agenda.
 During a ten-day travel period, students conduct site research and engage with on-site organizations and/or communities.
 Upon their return to campus, students generate design criteria and conduct design tests through an iterative process.
-In the recent past, Global Research Studios have traveled internationally to Spain, Morocco, Greece, Italy, Finland, Scotland, Iceland, France, China, Benin, and Mexico, as well as domestically in New England and across the United States.
+In the recent past, Global Research Studios have traveled internationally to Spain, Morocco, Greece, Italy, Finland, Scotland, Iceland, France, China, Benin, and Mexico, and domestically throughout New England.

-The eight-month thesis program begins in the fall semester of the culminating year with two foundational courses.
-The Methods and Design as Research courses operate symbiotically, generating ideas and research methods to ground individual thesis work and project execution.
-Both courses serve as a springboard for critical thinking, writing, and making in preparation for the spring semester Thesis Studio.
-Primary and independent advisors shape the curriculum and define milestones in their quest to teach students to be critical thinkers for the future of the profession.
+The eight-month thesis sequence begins in the fall semester of the culminating year with the preparatory course Design as Research, which invites students to generate ideas and approaches to ground their thesis studies and project execution.
+The course serves as a springboard for critical thinking, writing, and making in preparation for the spring semester Thesis Studio.
+Primary and secondary thesis advisors work closely with graduate students throughout the semester to help them shape the content and structure of their thesis investigations, while teaching students to be critical thinkers for the future of the profession.

-M.Arch students in the two- and three-year tracks are required to spend one semester working in an architectural or allied professional office in the summer term preceding their final year of study.
-The graduate program collaborates with Wentworth's Co-ops + Careers Office to reinforce the learning content of these placements.
+Students in the 2- and 3-year tracks of the program are required to spend the summer semester preceding the final year of the program working in an architecture or allied professional office.
+The program collaborates with Wentworth's Co-ops + Careers Office to reinforce the learning content of this experience.

 Integrated Path to Architectural Licensure (IPAL)

-Wentworth offers the Integrated Path to Architectural Licensure (IPAL), an optional path launched by the National Council of Architectural Registration Board (NCARB) for motivated students seeking to become architects.
-By selecting the IPAL option, students in the process of earning a degree from a NAAB-accredited program can complete the Architectural Experience Program (AXP) and the Architect Registration Examination (ARE) concurrently.
-Undergraduate students enrolled in the IPAL program who are then accepted in Wentworth’s one-year M.Arch program will complete the one-year M.Arch curriculum over the course of two years, as part-time students working part-time in the profession.
+Wentworth offers the Integrated Path to Architectural Licensure (IPAL), which is an optional curricular initiative launched by the National Council of Architectural Registration Boards (NCARB) for motivated students seeking to become architects.
+By participating in IPAL, students have the opportunity to complete the Architectural Experience Program (AXP) and the Architect Registration Examination (ARE) concurrently with their graduate studies.
+Currently, IPAL is only available to students in our 1-year track, and participants complete the degree requirements over the course of two academic years as part-time students who are also working part-time in the profession.

 First Year | ||